borbware/unity-basics-course/project-management/git.md

 - **Note:** There's also a handy command `git checkout -b branchName`
   - It's a shorthand for `git branch branchName` + `git checkout branchName`
 ---
+## Local vs. remote branches

+- git branch branchName only creates a local branch
+- when you try to push changes from a new local branch, git nags you that a matching remote branch doesn't yet exist
+  - git tells you how to create the remote branch:
+    - `git push --set-upstream origin newBranch`
+    - afterwards, `git push` pushes the changes to the matching remote branch
+---
 ## git merge

 - when the feature is done and all the broken things fixed, you want to merge your feature branch back to master